 The areas of learnings are based upon key themes from the National Curriculum with the Global Goals, derived from ‘The World’s Largest Lesson’, weaved within them.
 These goals are based on the working of Project Everyone and Unicef, where they are working towards sustainable development for the world.

 Where possible English and Maths learning will encompass aspects of the termly theme being covered at that time.
 The following subjects are taught outside of the curriculum: PE, Computing, PSHE/SRE, MFL and RE.
 At times it may also be necessary for Science to be taught discreetly.

 Each half term an overview of the learning being covered will be shared with parents, these will cover key facts, questions, vocabulary and learning that the school will cover within that goal.
 It will also share learning that is happening in other subject areas, any key information regarding the class, and suggestions of home learning activities.

 Celebration Assembly will continue on a termly basis, and learning regarding the wider curriculum will be shared at these.

-Home learning is changing, there is so much that children can learn from spending time with their parents, from others, and from taking part in wider community activities that there will be limited formal home learning set.
-This will mainly be in the form of Reading, Spellings, Phonic/ Word cards and short Maths activities.
+There is so much that children can learn from spending time with their parents, from others, and from taking part in wider community activities that there will be limited formal home learning set.
+This will mainly be in the form of weekly Reading, Spellings, Phonic/ Word cards and short English and Maths activities.
 In preparation for Yr6 SATs there will be weekly homework set.
-The teachers will share ideas for Home Learning activities that could be done at home to support learning about the Global Goal, and these will be celebrated in school should your child bring them in.
+In addition, the teachers will share ideas for Home Learning activities that could be done at home to support learning about the termly theme, and these will be celebrated in school should your child bring them in.